Gopika-sri7/Suricata-Splunk-AI-SOAR-Pipeline/README.md

 If approved, the system executes a `netsh` command to block the attacker IP and records the action in the audit log.

-🧠 What This Project Demonstrates
+## 🧠 What This Project Demonstrates

+### Security Concepts

-SOC workflow understanding and alert triage process
+* SOC workflow understanding and alert triage

-SIEM + IDS integration (Splunk + Suricata)
+* SIEM + IDS integration (Splunk + Suricata)

-AI-based security alert enrichment and analysis
+* AI-based security alert enrichment and analysis

-Fault-tolerant design with a rule-based fallback engine

-Incident response automation with human oversight
+* Incident response automation with human oversight

+### Engineering Concepts

+* Fault-tolerant design using a rule-based fallback engine
-Secure command execution and audit logging
+* Secure command execution
+* Audit logging and tracking
+* End-to-end security pipeline design

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This is a learning project built to simulate a SOC environment.
+This project is built for educational and portfolio purposes to simulate a SOC environment.
 It is not intended for production use.

+### Important Notes

-Always review AI-generated analysis before taking any action
+* Always review AI-generated analysis before taking action.

-Never block an IP address without verifying the alert
+* Never block an IP address without verifying the alert.

-Firewall commands require administrative privileges — use responsibly
+* Firewall commands require administrative privileges.
+* Tested on Windows environments.

-Tested on Windows; Linux firewall integration (iptables/ufw) is not yet implemented
+* Linux firewall integration (`iptables` / `ufw`) is not currently implemented.

+---

-📄 License
+## 📄 License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See the `LICENSE` file for details.